“The unexamined life is not worth living.”

 As the story goes, after going to trial for annoying too many people, Socrates chose death over living an unexamined life; a life without philosophising.
 To Socrates, philosophy, literally ‘the love of wisdom’, was the tool which brought meaning to life and ultimately, was the meaning of life.
 He believed his wisdom was his understanding that although we are all equally ignorant, he alone was aware of his own ignorance: “What I do not know I do not think I know.”

 SUBTTLD (Subtitled) is a project with the mission to help us live examined lives.
-Using art and news as the vehicles to prompt us to look critically at our world, SUBTTLD translates art through news and news through art.
+Adding art to our arsenal to help us face the post-truth era by using art and news as the vehicles to prompt us to look critically at our world; SUBTTLD translates art through news and news through art.
 Its mission is threefold:

 To promote engagement, participation in and to democratise art